Kolmogorov--Arnold stability: Background and statements

 To appreciate the theorem, consider the group of invertible affine transforms \(A\colon\R^{2n+1}\to\R^{2n+1}\) defined by rational matrices \((A^i_j) \in \Q^{(2n+1)\times(2n+1)}\) and rational vectors \(a \in \Q^{2n+1}\) so that

 Then

-i.e. affine adversaries commute (up to a translation) with <<extension>> from one to more ($n$) variables (see Figure~\ref{fig:commute} where it is shown explicitly for $n=2$).
-Theorem~\ref{t:ka} implies that we may overcome an affine adversary acting on all input neurons at once, as in Figure~\ref{fig:network-out}.
-The latter does not hold for arbitrary adversaries, as we explained right after Theorem~\ref{t:ka}.
+i.e. affine re-parameterizations commute (up to a translation) with `extension' from one to more ($n$) variables (see Figure~\ref{fig:commute} where it is shown explicitly for $n=2$).
+Theorem~\ref{t:ka} implies that we may overcome an affine re-parameterization acting on all input neurons at once, as in Figure~\ref{fig:network-out}.
+The latter does not hold for arbitrary re-parameterizations, as we explained right after Theorem~\ref{t:ka}.

-Note that there is one more natural way to place an adversary: it may act before the summation, but after the multiplication, i.e. the approximation would look like
+Note that there is one more natural way to place a re-parameterization: it may act before the summation, but after the multiplication, i.e. the approximation would look like

-Obviously, for an affine adversary this is just the same function (up to a translation).
-For a general case, however, we do not know how to overcome such adversaries.
+Obviously, for an affine re-parameterization this is just the same function (up to a translation).
+For a general case, however, we do not know how to overcome such re-parameterizations.

-If there are several adversaries, then the approximation is still possible in spite of the following result.
+If there are several re-parameterizations, each acting on a different inner function, then the approximation is still possible in spite of the following result.

-\begin{theorem}[proved in \S\ref{s:proof} below] Let $n>1$ be an integer.
+\begin{theorem}[proved in \S\ref{s:proof-2} below] Let $n>1$ be an integer.
 Let \(\mathcal{H}\) be a countable set of homeomorphisms \(\R^{2n+1}\to\R^{2n+1}\).
 There exist tuples \(\phi^1, \ldots, \phi^n\colon I\to I^{2n+1}\) such that for any \(f\colon I^n\to\R\) and any homeomorphisms \(h^1,\ldots,h^n\in\mathcal{H}\) there exists a uniformly continuous function \(g\colon\R\to\R\) such that

 \end{theorem}